Tamilselvan-S-Cyber-Security/cybersecurity-Cyber-Wolf-Syllabus-/README.md

 - Weekly practical exercises
 - Challenge-based assessments and CTF style tasks

-## Usage

-Open any syllabus file in a web browser:

-- `index.html`
-- `3-Month VDP and Bug Bounty Advanced.html`
-- `ethical-hacking-40days.html`
-- `basic-cybersecurity-28days.html`

-Use your browser print options if you need printable course documents.

 ## Note

 All training content is for educational use only.
 Security testing must be performed only on systems with explicit authorization.